Roger Davies (talent manager): Biography

-Sherbet (1970 - 1979)
+Sherbet (1970–1979)

 Davies became the talent manager for the pop-rock group Sherbet, where he was impressed by the group's attitude: their "willingness to work anywhere, anytime, whatever it took."
-According to musicologist, Ian McFarlane, "Under the direction of astute manager Roger Davies, the band also pioneered the concept of the national rock tour by undertaking arduous, cross-country treks to play in the far-flung corners of the continent.
-Sherbet's carefully cultivated image tended to alienate the 'serious' music fan, although the band's ability to deliver well-crafted pop music has never been in doubt.".
+According to musicologist Ian McFarlane, "Under the direction of astute manager Roger Davies, the band also pioneered the concept of the national rock tour by undertaking arduous, cross-country treks to play in the far-flung corners of the continent.
+Sherbet's carefully cultivated image tended to alienate the 'serious' music fan, although the band's ability to deliver well-crafted pop music has never been in doubt."

-Unusual for the time, Sherbet, under Davies’ direction, the band established its own record label, publishing company, and merchandising company.
+Unusual for the time, Sherbet, under Davies’ direction, established its own record label, publishing company, and merchandising company.
 With no previous management experience, Davies proceeded along the path he perceived successful English bands to have taken.
-Starting their own record label was a major achievement and for a band to also have a merchandising company put them ahead of their time.
+Starting their own record label was a major achievement, and for a band to also have a merchandising company put them ahead of their time.

-Sherbet evolved from a soul-based covers band into a teen-oriented pop, rock outfit, that relied mostly on original material.
+Sherbet evolved from a soul-based covers band into a teen-oriented pop-rock outfit, that relied mostly on original material.
 They had 11 singles peak in the Australian top ten.
 From 1975, Davies and Sherbet turned their attention to the international market.
-The single, "Howzat" (1976), was inspired by the sport of cricket, which went to #1 in Australia, and New Zealand.
-It was a Top 10 hit in several European countries – including #4 on the UK Singles Chart, It had less chart success in the United States where it reached #61 on the Billboard Hot 100.
-Nevertheless, its success led to an extensive international tour from 1976-1977.
+The single "Howzat" (1976) was inspired by the sport of cricket, which went to No. 1 in Australia and New Zealand.
+It was a top-10 hit in several European countries, including No. 4 on the UK Singles Chart.
+It had less chart success in the United States, where it reached No. 61 on the Billboard Hot 100.
+Nevertheless, its success led to an extensive international tour from 1976 to 1977.

-Sherbet's foray into the US market began in 1977 with their album, Photoplay, retitled, Magazine; however, it failed to chart in the US.
-Sherbet then signed with RSO Records and changed their name to Highway, but had no US charting with their subsequent album, Highway 1 (1978).
+Sherbet's foray into the US market began in 1977 with their album Photoplay, later retitled Magazine for the American market; however, it failed to chart in the US.
+Sherbet then signed with RSO Records and changed their name to Highway, but it had no US charting with their subsequent album, Highway 1 (1978).
 In mid-1979, the group disbanded and returned to Australia; nonetheless, Davies remained in America.
 Later on, in 1980, the band reformed as the Sherbs.

-Olivia Newton-John (1979 - 1986)
+Olivia Newton-John (1979–1986)

-In 1978, in Los Angeles, Roger Davies became the manager for Steve Kipner (ex-Steve and the Board, Tin Tin), a singer-songwriter, who had been in Australia during the 1960s.
+In 1978, in Los Angeles, Roger Davies became the manager for Steve Kipner (ex–Steve and the Board, Tin Tin), a singer-songwriter, who had been in Australia during the 1960s.
 Davies also worked for Olivia Newton-John's then-manager, Lee Kramer.
 Kipner had co-written the track "Physical" for Tina Turner, another of Kramer's clients, who thought it "too obvious" and rejected it.
 Davies and Kramer heard Kipner's demo and offered it to Newton-John.
-Olivia Newton-John recorded "Physical," but felt the lyrics were "too risqué to release."
+Olivia Newton-John recorded "Physical" but felt the lyrics were "too risqué to release."
 In 1979, Davies took over Newton-John's management following her split with Lee Kramer.